mehmet-tr/cryptographer.py/README.md

 bounty.encrypt can be decrypted without knowledge of the password or key length and within a reasonable time frame on a modern computer (or cluster of computers).

+### Disclaimer:

+Along with the NO WARRENTY disclaimer explictly laided out in the GPL license, this software has not been independantly reviewed and should NOT be used for any application in which strong encryption is required.

 ### Installation:

 No installation is required to run cryptographer.py.
 Simply give the file execute privileges